seandearnaley/code-diagram-generator/README.md

 # Code Diagram Generator

-This monorepo contains a code diagram generator application built using FastAPI on the backend and Next.js 13 on the frontend.
+This monorepo contains a code diagram generator application built using FastAPI on the backend and Next.js 13/Tailwind CSS on the frontend.

 ![Code Diagram Generator](fullcapture.png?raw=true)